 More importantly, both drivers and operators who crash into a bridge as a result of careless or negligent behaviour could also have their licence revoked and face the possibility of prosecution.

-To prevent bridge strikes, it’s important to understand why they happen so that measures can be put in place to minimise the risk of them occurring.
+For effective bridge strike prevention, it’s important to understand why they happen so that measures can be put in place to minimise the risk of them occurring.

 Drivers failing to measure the height of their vehicle

-According to a survey conducted by Network Rail, 43% of lorry drivers admitted they did not know the size of their vehicle which demonstrates the scale of the issue.
+According to a survey conducted by Network Rail, 43% of lorry drives admitted they did not know the size of their vehicle

-Working long hours on monotonous roads can have a significant impact on levels of tiredness with an estimated 10-20% of crashes being fatigue-related.
-Falling asleep at the wheel can see drivers travelling hundreds of metres without even knowing it, so it's no surprise that low bridges collisions are a frequent consequence of this behaviour.
+Falling asleep at the wheel can see drivers travelling hundreds of metres without knowing it, so it's no surprise that low bridge collisions are a frequent consequence of this behaviour.

-Technology like the DDAI can help to prevent accidents like this from occurring by alerting the driver when they're showing signs of fatigue.
-Making the driver aware of their state encourages them to stop and take a break which can hugely minimise the risk they pose to road users and help to avoid these costly crashes.
+DDAI reduces the risk of collisions caused by tiredness by alerting the driver when they're showing signs of fatigue.
+Making the driver aware of their state encourages them to stop and take a break, helping to prevent bridges from happening.

 How can technology help to prevent bridge strikes?

 Relying on a driver to measure the height of their vehicle before every shift, pick an effective route that takes all low bridges into account, and spend time picking a new route if there are road closures and diversions can add to their already high workload.
-They may also not have access to information on the thousands of low bridges across the UK to aid in their route planning.
+Also, excessive alerting can result in drivers losing the confidence to trust in alerts given to them in-cab as there are too many false positives.

-Our Low Bridge Alerting System acts as a preventative measure to help fleets avoid these bridge strikes with no driver input required.
+Our Low Bridge Alerting System is a bridge strike solution that acts as a preventative measure to help fleets prevent low bridge strikes with no driver input required.

-Low Bridge Alerting SystemLearn More About The Preventative Solution For Bridge Strikes
+Low Bridge Alerting SystemLearn More About The Bridge Strike Prevention Solution

-Minimising risk of low bridge collisions with no driver input required
+Minimising risk of low bridge crashes with no driver input required

 Successful trial with XPO LogisticsRead More About the Recent Trial